purpleclay/gitz/docs/git/push.md

 ---
 icon: material/arrow-right-bold-box-outline
+title: Pushing the latest changes back to a remote
+description: Push all local repository changes back to the remote
 ---

-# Pushing the latest changes to a Remote
+# Pushing the latest changes back to a remote

 [:simple-git:{ .git-icon } Git Documentation](https://git-scm.com/docs/git-push)

-Push all local repository changes back to the remote, ensuring all references are tracked and both instances are in sync.
+Push all local repository changes back to the remote, ensuring the remote now tracks all references.

 ## Push committed changes back to the Remote